-Of all illegal armed groups in Colombia, the Aguilas Negras is arguably the most mysterious, the most elusive and the most politically active.
+Of all illegal armed groups in Colombia, the Aguilas Negras is arguably the most mysterious, the most elusive and the most political.

-Both authorities and independent experts assume the Aguilas Negras have no central leadership and are mainly a name used by local illegal armed groups or drug trafficking gangs to impose paramilitary authority through terror.
+Both authorities and independent experts assume the Aguilas Negras have no central leadership and are mainly a name used presumably by far-right extremists in politics, the private sector and the security forces to impose terror.

 Vicente Castaño’s orders

 The Aguilas Negras were formed after the late AUC founder Vicente Castaño ordered paramilitaries to rearm in response to the 2006 order of then-President Alvaro Uribe to arrest the paramilitary leadership after its disarmament.

 Castaño considered the arrest warrant a violation of the 2005 peace deal between the AUC and the government and a betrayal by the president who in the 1990s had promoted the formation of regulated armed militias similar to that of Castaño.